Fox Theater (Stevens Point, Wisconsin): Efforts to reopen the Fox

 Multiple efforts have been made to re-open the theater.
 In 2006, the theater's marquee was restored by the family and its lights were turned on periodically.
 In January 2011, the Sanders family announced it planned to redevelop the theater if Stevens Point voters approved almost $6 million in funding to revitalize the mall area.
 Voters approved the referendum later that year.
 The Sanders family — Ada, Donald and Jeanette — talked with the Arts Alliance of Portage County about the donation.
 It was a joint effort by Art Alliance of Portage County Board President, Bill Schierl and Ada Sanders, the granddaughter of G. F. Andrae.
 On February 1, 2013, the Arts Alliance of Portage County, Inc. formally accepted the donation of the Fox Theatre from Ada, Donald and Jeanette Sanders.
 “My brother, sister and I have been waiting a long time for the right opportunity to contribute the Fox to the cultural vitality of our community”, commented Ada Sanders.
 “It has always been our goal to see the Fox reopened”.

 The alliance formed a committee to develop and operate the theater as the nonprofit Fox Theatre, LLC.
 The committee was to be led by Gerard McKenna, former dean of the University of Wisconsin-Stevens Point’s College of Fine Arts and Communication.

 In 2020, The Opera House LLC is established and began to transform the building into a multi-purpose event space with new installations such as a catering kitchen, full service bar, a second floor ballroom, and an elevator—all while working to preserve the structure’s remaining historical features.
 Renovations are projected to be completed during 2022.
 Additionally, the Opera House lot has been restored to its original boundaries.
 The city agreed to include the purchase of the green space that was once a part of the original lot in the redevelopment agreement with the Opera House LLC.
 The redevelopment plan intends to turn the extra space into an outdoor gathering area styled after a traditional German beer garden.
-It will include seating, an outdoor stage, landscaping and public wifi access.
+It will include seating, an outdoor stage, landscaping and public Wi-Fi access.

 Famous people that were on stage at the Fox

 Harry Houdini performed on April 7 and 8, 1897.

 Eugene V. Debs spoke at the Grand on January 6, 1904.
-He was a five time Socialist candidate for president of the United States.
+He was a five time Socialist candidate for President of the United States.